-- Setting up and managing small group work - Leading a whole class discussion - Eliciting, probing, and developing individual students' thinking about content. - Conducting a meeting about a student with a parent or guardian - Conducting a meeting about teacher with parents/guardian - Combining a selection of practices in order to teach a coherent lesson or a segment of instruction
+- Setting up and managing small group tasks - Leading a whole class discussion - Eliciting, probing, and interpreting individual students' thinking about content. - Conducting a meeting about a student with a parent or guardian Conducting a meeting about teaching with parents/guardians - Combining a selection of practices in order to teach a coherent lesson or a segment of instruction

 Each practice will be represented in various ways by the teaching team, before being decomposed collaboratively by the team and by the students.
 Students will rehearse some practices with peers on campus.
 In addition, classes in various local schools will be chosen as sites in which to approximate some high leverage practices.
 Some sessions will be plenary and others will be conducted in smaller groups.
 One module instructor will accompany each group of student teachers in the classroom for the duration of the module.
-Students will prepare for each week's task in small groups and one student per group will approximate the practice each week.
+Students will prepare for each week's task and will approximate each practice in school or with peers.
 A key component of the module is peer feedback.
 Students learn how to observe in classrooms and how to provide feedback that is formative and respectful.
 Students are required to complement the practical work in schools by reading relevant articles related to high leverage practices and to the observing in classrooms.